MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

   > ![](media/connector-pbi-step-3.png "PBI Connector")

 3. Publish the Customer 360 dashboard as a service.
-Insert the following URL into the **URL field**: https://<cluster_name>.api.ci.ai.dynamics.com/api/instances/<instance_id>/data
+Insert the following URL into the **URL field** that is shown below: https://<cluster_name>.api.ci.ai.dynamics.com/api/instances/<instance_id>/data

+// Add screen with URL field

   <!-- [PBI4] -->

 4. Select **Sign in**.

+//Add screen with signing up window:

   <!-- [PBI5] -->